 Roatan does not offer dozens of quiet, kid-friendly beaches of the sort you’ll find in St. Martin or Antigua.
 It has very few hotels with grand infinity pools and comfortable chairs that you never want to leave.
 The tourist hub of West End is kid-friendly during the day when the divers are underwater but much less so when they resurface for happy hour.

 What really sets Roatan apart is its reef which, in West Bay, begins where the white sand beach ends.
 Wade into the water and within minutes you will see colorful fish to rival any aquarium.
 The same goes for Half Moon Bay, Maya Key, French Key, and countless other snorkeling spots that dot the coastline.

 The minute you see people snorkeling straight off the shore in Roatan, you’ll want to grab your fins and hit the water.
 If your kids are too young to snorkel or dive, you’re going to need to find a way to keep them entertained while you do.
 If your kids can snorkel off the beach with you, or join you on a dive, you’re much more likely to enjoy Roatan with them.

 Most of the other kid-friendly activities in Roatan are suited for older kids, too.
 Monkeys, sloths, iguanas, ziplines—my five-year old would love Roatan’s nature parks.
 But any kids much younger would likely freak out by a macaw landing on their head.

-The long and short of it?
-Go to Roatan with kids, but especially kids who can snorkel
+Go to Roatan with kids, but especially kids who can snorkel.

 If you live somewhere that has a direct flight to Roatan—such as Dallas or Toronto—absolutely book a trip to Roatan with kids, no matter their age.
 Let the little ones splash around in West Bay beach, and relax at a hotel with nice kid-friendly pool—like Las Verandas on the quiet part of the island.